toddaustin/css-team-project-2/background-repeat.md

 *Defines how background images should be repeated*

 Write a description here.
 Provide an overview of what the reference entry is, how it's used, it's significance, or how it's commonly used.
+The background-repeat propery defines whether the background image of an element should be repeated.
+If it is to be repeated, it will define whether it's repeated along the x, y, or both x and y axis.
+By default, background-repeat is set to repeat on both the x and y axis.

 ## Syntax